mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 forbidden character or do contain all allowed characters.
 A pre-candidate for a prefix is the shortest suffix that contains as many allowed characters as possible.
-For example, consider the pre-candidates for string `aabxbcbaaccb` in the following diagram.
+For example, consider the pre-candidates for string `aabbxbbcaab` in the following diagram.

 <img src="/assets/2017.04.01.pre-candidates.jpg" alt="Pre-Candidates" style="width:50%; display: block; margin-left: auto; margin-right: auto;" />